ipinfo/mmdbctl/README.md

 # [<img src="https://ipinfo.io/static/ipinfo-small.svg" alt="IPinfo" width="24"/>](https://ipinfo.io/) IPinfo MMDBCTL

-`mmdbctl` is a MMDB file management CLI  by [IPinfo.io](https://ipinfo.io) that provides you the following features:
+`mmdbctl` is an MMDB file management CLI  by [IPinfo.io](https://ipinfo.io) that provides you the following features:

-- read data for IPs in an mmdb file.
+- Read data for IPs in an MMDB file.
-- import data in non-mmdb format into mmdb.
+- Import data in non-MMDB format into MMDB.
-- export data from mmdb format into non-mmdb format.
+- Export data from MMDB format into non-MMDB format.
-- see the difference between two mmdb files.
+- See the difference between two MMDB files.
-- print metadata from the mmdb file.
+- Print the metadata of an MMDB file.
-- check that the mmdb file is not corrupted or invalid.
+- Check that an MMDB file is not corrupted or invalid.

 ## Installation